Cragdoo/vninja/content/post/vSphere-VCSA-6.5u2-to-6.7u1-Update-Issues.md

 + </Errors>
 {{< /highlight >}}

 Naturally, my main suspect was DNS (It is *always* DNS.
-Or NTP.), but both forward and reverse DNS lookups works fine, both for my ESXi hosts as well as my existing vCenter.
+Or NTP), but both forward and reverse DNS lookups works fine, both for my ESXi hosts as well as my existing vCenter.

 Unable to pinpoint this any further, I decided to try and use IPs for both the existing vCenter as well as the target host for my new VCSA (with the migrated data on it) and all of a sudden it worked fine.